fbpx

 How Nursing Homes Try to Cover Up Abuse

 Accidents do happen, and people do experience injuries from time to time, regardless of their age.
-When injuries happen more often than usual, there is cause for concern.
+However, when injuries happen more often than usual, there is cause for concern.
 If you or your loved one in a nursing home has injuries in varying states of healing, that means that injuries occurred at different times in different incidents.
 While a single injury will naturally happen on occasion, ongoing injuries can indicate a pattern of neglect or abuse that allows them to continue.

 Claiming that injuries are “accidental” is a way for recordkeeping to overlook intentional abuse or accidents due to neglect.
-If you or your loved one needed medical treatment for an accidental injury, follow up and ask for more details.
+If you or your loved one needs medical treatment for an accidental injury, follow up and ask for more details.
 Is the nursing home doing anything to prevent such “accidents” in the future?
 When there is no policy in place to prevent an injury, it may require further investigation.

 When the nursing home abuses residents, the only way you might hear about it is when they tell others.
 A significant form of elder abuse is interpersonal isolation.
-When you or your loved one can’t communicate with people outside of the nursing home or even the supervisor of the abusing party, they can’t easily escape.
+When you or your loved one can’t communicate with people outside of the nursing home or even the supervisor of the abusive party, they can’t easily escape.

 Nursing home abuse can take on many forms, and to take proactive steps to end it, individuals must know about it.
 When nursing home employees abuse someone and prevent them from reporting the abuse, not only do they experience interpersonal isolation, but the abuse can also persist.
-If you visit a loved one in a nursing home, always raise concerns if staff will not allow you to visit with them alone—or even at all.
+If you visit a loved one in a nursing home, always raise concerns if the staff will not allow you to visit with them alone—or even at all.

 One of the many ways that nursing home employees keep abuse under wraps is through a climate of fear.
-When residents receive threats of further physical or emotional abuse if they report a violation or an injury, additional abuse is happening.
+When residents receive threats of further physical or emotional abuse, if they report a violation or an injury, additional abuse is happening.

 Preventing older persons from accurately communicating their feelings and experiences is a way in which injuries and violations remain secret in nursing homes.
 The use of emotional or physical force, or the threat thereof, is abusive and can prevent older persons from receiving the medical attention and legal help they need.